How to Start an LLC in Nevada

 While Nevada doesn’t require LLCs to adopt operating agreements, having one is more than just good practice.
 Not only does an operating agreement help your business run smoothly, it can help your LLC maintain its limited liability status in the face of a lawsuit.

-Get an EIN, Bank Account, & Funding
+Get an EIN, Bank Account, and Funding

 Having an EIN also makes it easier to open a business bank account.
 This is an essential element of maintaining your LLC’s limited liability and keeping the business separate from its owners.
 If you mix personal and business finances, a court could revoke your limited liability protection.